 Editor’s Note: Administering a website like this occasionally makes editors privy to some exotic and intriguing correspondence.
 In light of the particularly dark nature of some letters we have stumbled upon—we can’t reveal exactly how—we thought it our duty to share this series of missives.
 We appear to be in possession of only one side of the exchange of letters—from a nephew to his uncle.
 The nephew’s name is Ichabod and his uncle’s name Apollyon, who seems to be in an advisory position of some sort.
 It’s not our intent to demonize anyone by divulging what we have seen, but we feel we are performing an important service by bringing this devilishly cunning correspondence to light.
 Here is the third letter we were given.
-You can find the first and second here.

 The Most Reprobate Apollyon Pitts